lozuwa/impy/README.md

 <ol>
   <li>Go to your package path.
 E.g: for anaconda go to ../Anaconda3/envs/YOUR_ENVIRONMENT/lib/pythonVERSION_OF_YOUR_PYTHON/site-packages/</li>
-  <li>Clone the library git clone  https://github.com/lozuwa/impy.git</li>
+  <li>Clone the library with the following command git clone  https://github.com/lozuwa/impy.git</li>
+  <li>Test the library by working on one of the tutorials.</li>
 </ol>

 <h1> Tutorial </h1>